entando/app-builder/README.md

 a boolean that enables authentication through [Keycloak](https://www.keycloak.org/).
 Won't be used if `USE_MOCKS` is set to true.

 #### `KEYCLOAK_JSON` (string, default: `/keycloak.json`)
-a string containing the path for Keycloak JSON configuration.
+a string containing the path for Keycloak JSON configuration reading endpoint.
-This is a sample keycloak.json:
+This is a sample response:
 ```
 {
    "realm":"entando",